Gymnae/localtuya/README.md

 ## Key extraction

-https://github.com/clach04/python-tuya/wiki has background information for how to get device id and local key.
+- https://github.com/clach04/python-tuya/wiki has background information for how to get device id and local key.
 (the device id can be seen in Jinvoo Smart App, under "Device Info").

+- https://github.com/TuyaAPI/cli (tuya-cli list-app) have another technique using Tuya official app (works better on android)

 ### Instructions